-Students who have been admitted to a doctoral degree program upon being recognized as possessing the knowledge and skills equivalent to or greater than that of a master's degree holder must remain in the program for a minimum of three years.
-However, a student may shorten this duration to a minimum of one year if he or she shows outstanding academic performance and gets approval from the school to which he or she is affiliated.
+Students who have been admitted to a doctoral degree program upon being recognized as possessing the knowledge and skills equivalent to or greater than that of a master's degree holder must reside in the program for a minimum of three years.
+However, a student may shorten the duration of his or her enrollment in the doctoral degree program to a minimum of one year if he or she shows outstanding academic performance and gets approval from the school to which he or she is affiliated.

-Refer to the Handling of Completion of Doctoral Degree Program by Students Who Show Outstanding Academic Performance as Stipulated in the Provisions of Articles 35.1 and 35.4 of the Graduate School Regulations for further details.
+Refer to the Handling of Completion of Doctoral Degree Program by Students Who Show Outstanding Academic Performance as Stipulated in the Provisos of Articles 35.1 and 35.4 of the Graduate School Regulations for further details.